Ouxsoft/LivingMarkup/README.md

 Learn how PXP can be used through our [Examples](https://github.com/hxtree/PXP/blob/master/examples/README.md).

 # Documentation
-For more detailed information check our online documentation at [pxp.readthedocs.io](https://pxp.readthedocs.io)
+Check our docs for more info at [pxp.readthedocs.io](https://pxp.readthedocs.io)

 # Contribute